Neha-Ujjwal/FEE_UCA_Project/README.md

 1. Visit the [demo link](https://neha-ujjwal.github.io/FEE_UCA_Project/) or host the project on your preferred web server.

-2. The app will automatically detect your location and display the current weather conditions.

-3. You can enter a specific location or city to view the weather for that area by using the search bar.
+2. You can enter a specific location or city to view the weather for that area by using the search bar.

-4. Scroll down to see the 7-day weather forecast, including temperature, wind speed, humidity, and chances of rain.
+3. Scroll down to see the 7-day weather forecast, including temperature, wind speed, humidity, and chances of rain.

-5. Enjoy the dynamically changing background, which adapts to the current weather and the time of day.
+4. Enjoy the dynamically changing background, which adapts to the current weather and the time of day.

 ## API Usage